kamilazdybal/python-for-academics/README.md

 ![Screenshot](thumbnail/banner.png)

-**Python for academics** is a series of coding tutorials where I teach you how to automate dull tasks from your academic life with Python!
+**Python for academics** is a series of coding tutorials where you will learn how to automate your everyday academic life with Python!

 #### 🐍 🎓 tl;dr: My goal is to help you save time and grant money by automating dull tasks!